ellakoa/postcard-poem/content/posts/the-curious-sea.md

 description: "111"
 collection: "111"
 aspect: landscape
-image: /img/mist-cronwall-3058.jpg
+image: /img/mist7-.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: "111"
 poem: |
   Curiosity got the better of the sea
   It  rose up in a mist and rolled over the cliff
-  The surf stopped pounding, the waves stilled as over the land, sea mist spilled.
+  The surf stopped pounding, the waves stilled as over the land, the sea mist spilled.

   Silencing footsteps as around it patrolled Quietening voices as it probed people's souls